 In 2008, the U.S. Environmental Protection Agency (EPA) lowered the National Ambient Air Quality Standards (NAAQS) for ground-level ozone to 0.075 parts per million (ppm) from the 1997 standard of 0.080 ppm.
 On April 30, 2012, the EPA designated Denver-North Front Range Area as marginal nonattainment under the 2008 ozone standard (0.075 ppm).
-The marginal nonattainment designation does not impose any new planning requirements on the State of Colorado at this time; however, the Denver-North Front Range Area must meet the standard before 2015 or new requirements may be imposed.
+The marginal nonattainment designation does not impose any new planning requirements on the State of Colorado at this time; however, because the Denver-North Front Range Area did not meet the standard by 2015, new requirements may be imposed in the future, due to a redesignation as a moderate nonattainment area.

 EPA's final rule designating areas for the 2008 ozone NAAQS became effective July 20, 2012.
 According to the EPA's Transportation Conformity Guidance for 2008 Ozone Nonattainment Areas, a conformity determination must be made with regard to the 2008 ozone NAAQS for metropolitan transportation plans and transportation improvement programs (TIP) within one year after the effective date of the nonattainment designation.
 The initial conformity determination of the fiscally constrained regional transportation plans (RTP) and TIPs with regard to the 2008 ozone NAAQS has been demonstrated by the two Metropolitan Planning Organizations (MPOs), the Denver Regional Council of Governments (DRCOG) and the North Front Range Metropolitan Planning Organization (NFRMPO), and one Transportation Planning Region (TPR), the Upper Front Range (UFR) TPR, that comprise the 8-hour nonattainment area, by April 2013.
-FHWA made a conformity determination finding for both DRCOG and the NFRMPO by separate letters dated May 30, 2013.
+FHWA made a conformity determination finding for both DRCOG and the NFRMPO in separate letters dated May 30, 2013.